Ruturajn/Lab2b-esp/Feedback.md

   ***Ans***: I spent a lot of time trying to interface the `APDS9960` sensor with the `RP2040`, i.e. get it to send over the color data.
-Finally, I had to write a [header file](https://github.com/Ruturajn/Lab2b-esp/blob/main/lab2b_parts/08_apds_protocol/apds_registers.h) containing the register definitions (obtained by reading the datasheet) and bit masks for configuring the `APDS9960` sensor coorectly.
+Finally, I had to write a [header file](https://github.com/Ruturajn/Lab2b-esp/blob/main/lab2b_parts/08_apds_protocol/apds_registers.h) containing the register definitions (obtained by reading the datasheet) and bit masks for configuring the `APDS9960` sensor correctly.
 This helped in clarifying the exact path that needed to be taken for modifying the control register, and abstracting away the hexadecimal values with macros that represented the register names and their bit definitions according to the datasheet.